 Spiritual and cultural abuse is often very specific to a particular person.
-The abuser will target what you believe and hold dear.
-Therefore, it is difficult to explain all the ways in which this abuse happens, but generally, the examples below could occur to people of various different cultures or followers of spiritual practices:
+The abuser will target your faith, what you believe in and practices and customs that are important to you.
+Therefore, it is difficult to explain all the ways in which this abuse happens, but general actions can include:

-Three very serious abusive practices that fall under this category are Honour Killing, Forced Marriage and Female Genital Mutilation.
+Four very serious abusive practices that fall under this category are so called ‘Honour’ Killing, Forced Marriage, Female Genital Mutilation and Breast Ironing.

 Example of Spiritual & Cultural Abuse

 When I was 10 I decided I wanted to wear a hijab.
 My parents said I didn’t have to if I didn’t want to, but it made me feel part of my community.
 My older sister helped me tie my hijab every morning and I felt proud of myself.
 When I arrived at school the kids at school made fun of me and called me names.
 When I told my teachers they told me I should just remove my hjiab to stop the bullying and fit in.

 1. You can read more about Female Genital Mutilation on the NSPCC’s website.

 2. For more information on Forced Marriage, you can visit Childline’s website.

 3. And to learn more about Honour Killing, you can visit IKWRO’s website.

 Stalking is when someone gives you unwanted and often obsessive attention.
 The abuser, or stalker, may use multiple methods over a period of time that make you feel uncomfortable, anxious, paranoid, unsafe, or intimidate you.

 Stalking can happen from a distance, without any physical contact or violence.
 It is incredibly distressing and is also considered a type of emotional and psychological abuse.